Woldingham School A GSG School

 Exit

 Twenty per cent leave after GCSEs, usually for delights of co-ed.
-The rest go on to an array of Russell Groups including UCL, Bath, Durham, Exeter.
+The rest go on to an array of Russell Groups, including Bristol, Durham, Edinburgh and Exeter.
 Business studies popular; smattering to art or drama schools.
-Three medics and one to Oxbridge in 2023, plus five to the US.
+Three medics, one vet and two to Oxbridge in 2024, plus five to the US.

 Latest results